 Traders work at the Egyptian stock exchange in Cairo August 18, 2013 (Photo: Reuters)

-The property share Six of October Development and Investment (SODIC) plummeted 1.4 percent, registering LE29.1 per share.
+Property share Six of October Development and Investment Company (SODIC) dropped 1.12 percent to trade at LE24.84 per share.

 Global Telecom Holding fell 1.41 percent to trade at LE4.90.

 Metallurgical giant Ezz Steel saw its share price drop 1.22 percent to LE17.88 per share.

 Market bellwether Commercial International Bank (CIB) was nonetheless up 0.52 percent to trade at Le36.80 per share in a session in which Arab and other foreign investors were net-buyers.

 Orascom Telecom Media and Technology Holding (OTMT) rose 1.47 percent to LE1.38 a share, achieving the highest turnover in the EGX30 of LE144.9 million, alongside other smaller stocks such as Amer Group Holdings.